 Award Mouse thought multimedia interface book medal screen monitor

-• Advised a foreign government facing suits brought pursuant to the Anti-Terrorism Act.
+• Challenged the constitutionality of federal jurisdictional statute targeting foreign government in lawsuits brought pursuant to the US Anti-Terrorism Act.

-• Advised international financial institutions in multibillion-dollar lawsuits arising out of the Alien Tort Statute and Anti-Terrorism Act.
+• Represented Middle Eastern financial institution in multibillion-dollar federal lawsuits arising out of the Alien Tort Statute and Anti-Terrorism Act.

-• Advised a Chinese real estate company in litigations alleging violations of international law.
+• Represented a Chinese real estate company in litigations alleging violations of international law in connection with real estate development project in New York.

-• Advised a global professional services company in litigations against a competitor firm and former employees, involving corporate raiding, unfair competition and violation of employment contracts.
+• Represented a global professional services company in multiple litigations and arbitrations against a competitor firm and former employees, involving corporate raiding, unfair competition and violation of employment contracts.

-• Advised a New York real estate developer in litigations and arbitrations arising from a shareholder dispute.
+• Represented a New York real estate developer in litigations and arbitrations arising from a shareholder dispute.

-• Advised a global insurer in litigations and regulatory proceedings throughout the country relating to the marketing of a patented captive reinsurance product.
+• Represented a global insurer in litigations and regulatory proceedings throughout the country relating to the marketing of a patented captive reinsurance product, including obtaining dismissals of claims in multiple proceedings.

 Education